Skip to main content

 A 2018 study from the University of Colorado Boulder measured how preschool-age children's bodies respond to bright light in the hour before bedtime.
 The children's melatonin levels were reduced by around 88%, a much larger response than is typically seen in adults (Akacem, 2018).
 Melatonin is the hormone that signals to the body that it is time to sleep, and even daytime changes can affect mood and alertness.

-What night mode actually does
+What night mode does

 Night mode (also called "Night Shift" on iPhone, "Night Light" on Android, or "Night light" on Windows) shifts the screen's colour temperature warmer.
 It reduces blue-wavelength output and replaces it with softer amber and orange tones.
 It also typically reduces overall brightness slightly.